Noetherian $\pi$-bases and Telg\'arsky's Conjecture: From winning strategy to 2-tactic for in BM(X)

-Observation: Let $X$ be a space with a $\pi$-base $\mathcal{B}$.
+\textbf{Observation}: Let $X$ be a space with a $\pi$-base $\mathcal{B}$.
 If $B$ has an isolated point for each $B\in \mathcal{B}$, then \2 has a 1-tactic in $BM(X)$.
 To see this for any nonempty open subset $U$ of $X$, take any isolated point $x_U\in U$ and define $\sigma(U)=\{x_U\}$.
 Obviously, $\sigma$ is a 1-tactic in $BM(X)$ for \2.
-Thus, this is also a 2-tactic. \begin{flushright} \kare \end{flushright}
+Thus, this is also a 2-tactic.
+So, \2 has a 1-tactic in $BM(X)$ if $X$ is a scattered space. \begin{flushright} \kare \end{flushright}

 We give the following definition which is necessary for this article.